 But, as they have in the past, auditors criticized the turnover in the central office, especially in several key positions.

 "The lack of consistency in district leadership and management has affected the district's direction and the progress of the district's recovery," the report said.

 The progress report by the Fiscal Crisis and Management Assistance Team, released Wednesday, marked the fifth review of the Oakland school district since 2003, when the district received an emergency loan and went into state receivership.

 Oakland's budget director, Barak Ben-Gal, resigned in March.
 In July, Chief Financial Officer Javetta Robinson was fired -- apparently over professional differences with the former state administrator, Kimberly Statham.
 In September, just after the start of school, Statham resigned suddenly on the eve of her first anniversary.
-Vincent Matthews is the district's third state administrator.

 The report also cautioned that the district's steep enrollment slide -- from more than 54,000 students in 2000 to fewer than 39,000 this year -- will require the district to cut costs each year.